Environment

 • Instability of procurement of rare metals and rare earths

-• Strengthen and expand circulation schemes in cooperation with customers, and establish of low-grade scrap utilization technology
+• Strengthen and expand circulation schemes in cooperation with customers, and establish low-grade scrap utilization technology

 • Improve supply chain management, including procurement multi-sourcing